 Ed Pavlić (Ph.D.
 Indiana University) is Distinguished Research Professor of English and Creative Writing.
-Author of seven collections of poetry, two critical studies, and a recently completed novel, he is also currently Director of the Creative Writing PhD in English.
+Author of seven collections of poetry, two critical studies, and a recently completed novel, he twice served as Director of the Creative Writing PhD in English (2006-2011, 2015-2017).
 His new books are Let's Let That Are Not Yet : Inferno (National Poetry Series, Fence Books, 2015) and 'Who Can Afford to Improvise?': James Baldwin and Black Music, the Lyric and the Listeners (Fordham University Press, 2015).
 Recent works are Visiting Hours at the Color Line (National Poetry Series, Milkweed Editions, 2013), But Here Are Small Clear Refractions (Achebe Center, 2009, Kwani?
 Trust, 2013) and Winners Have Yet to be Announced: A Song for Donny Hathaway (U Georgia P, 2008).
 His other books are Paraph of Bone & Other Kinds of Blue (Copper Canyon, 2001), Crossroads Modernism: Descent and Emergence in African American Literary Culture (U Minnesota Press, 2002), and Labors Lost Left Unfinished (UPNE/Sheep Meadow Press, 2006).

 His first novel, Another Kind of Madness, is forthcoming with Milkweed Editions.
 The story is set mostly in Chicago and tuned to the sound of Chaka Khan.
 Among his other current and forthcoming projects are a non-fiction work, “No Time to Rest: James Baldwin’s Life in Letters to His Brother David," "Outward in Larger Terms," a study of Adrienne Rich's career in poems, and Live At the Bitter End: A Trial by Opera, a book of poems in the structure of a murder trial (Saturnalia Book, 2018).